Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Experiments

 \subsection{Setups}

 This section introduces the models employed and the settings for cross-domain collections, training, and evaluation of ICR.
-Further details are provided in Appendix~\ref{app:experiments}. \paragraph{Models} ICR is evaluated on three open-source LLMs: Llama2-7B \citep{llama2-7b}, Qwen2.5-7B \citep{qwen25}, and Llama3.1-8B \citep{llama3}.
-All ablation and analysis studies are conducted on Llama2-7B as an example. \paragraph{Cross-domain collections} We consider five datasets with distinct task types: AGNews \citep{agnews}, SST-2 \citep{sst2}, TREC \citep{trec}, CSQA \citep{csqa}, and PIQA \citep{piqa}, and treat each dataset as a separate domain.
-For each dataset, we construct ICL prompts by first sampling a query and a balanced set of ICDs, both from the training split, where $5$ ICDs are drawn from each class of the same dataset.
+Further details are provided in Appendix~\ref{app:experiments}. \paragraph{Models} We evaluate ICR on several open-source LLMs.
+The results of Llama2-7B \citep{llama2-7b} and Qwen2.5-7B \citep{qwen25} are reported in the main paper.
+In Appendix~\ref{app:main}, we further provide a broader model sweep covering the Llama and Qwen families, including Llama2/Llama3 and Qwen2.5/Qwen3 across a wide range of sizes from 7/8B to 32B and 70B.
+Ablation and analysis studies are conducted on Llama2-7B as an example.

+\myparagraph{Cross-domain collections} We consider five datasets with distinct task types: AGNews \citep{agnews}, SST-2 \citep{sst2}, TREC \citep{trec}, CSQA \citep{csqa}, and PIQA \citep{piqa}, and treat each dataset as a separate domain.
+For each dataset, we construct ICL prompts by sampling a query and a balanced set of ICDs, where $5$ ICDs are drawn from each class of the same dataset.
 We construct 10k prompts for AGNews and 5k prompts for each of the remaining datasets.
 After feeding each prompt into the LLM, we extract the layer-wise $Q$ and $K$ representations of the last token.
-They are aggregated across all prompts to obtain per-layer ICL bases as in Eq.~\ref{eq:stack}, enabling PIDs extraction via PCA.
+They are aggregated across all prompts to obtain per-layer ICL bases as in Eq.~\ref{eq:stack}.

-\paragraph{Training} We train the router on a set of 25k queries, obtained by randomly sampling 5k queries from the training split of each of the five datasets and shuffling them together.
+\myparagraph{Training} We train the router on a set of 25k queries, obtained by randomly sampling 5k queries from the training split of each of the five datasets and shuffling them together.
 Each query is first encoded by a frozen MiniLM encoder \citep{0minilm}, and its pooled representation is fed into the router.
 The ICR is applied only to the \textbf{last} one-third of the LLM layers.
 We set $\lambda_{\text{conf}}=0.01$, $\lambda_{\text{spar}}=10^{-3}$, and $\lambda_{\text{gate}}=0.02$ during training.